strapi/strapi/docs/v3.x/migration-guide/README.md

 # Migrations guides

-Please also refer to the following [documentation](../guides/update-version.md) for a better understanding of how to update your project.
+Please also refer to the following [update guide](../guides/update-version.md) for a better understanding of how to update your project.

 ## Instructions